 The protection against abusive intrusion into our lives rests in a combination of personal vigilance and organizational responsibility.
-Machines - even the complex, multi-faceted machines we call buildings - can take over aspects of our life to f As with any technological advance, humans must remain cognizant of what is being gained and what is being lost or threatened the extent that we allow them to do so.
+Machines - even the complex, multi-faceted machines we call buildings - can take over aspects of our life to the extent that we allow them to do so.
 If the social exchanges that occur in break rooms are important to you, you probably don't want to allow a robot to bring your coffee to your desk.
 If personal space is a priority for you, you may need to fight a corporate policy that encourages your desk to be shared by others.